DankFelony/QW-mod-warfork/README.md

 You can Keep the wallJump if you want just delete the PMFEAT_WALLJUMP from the Parameter, To Enable Walljump back.

 Copy And Paste Code into source/gameshared

+VQ3# QW mod is done in basewf folder. :D with my custom stuff.